What you get

 Connection statuses

-In the Custom MCP servers section, each connected tool shows a status:| Status | What it means | What to do |
+In the Custom MCP servers section, each connected tool shows a status:Managing your connections

 - Re-scan when a tool changes.
 If a tool adds or removes features, you may see “Re-scan needed.”
 A quick re-scan brings Dana back up to date.